 Contact me here for assistance with buying or selling a home in Manhattan.

-- During October, Brooklyn market indicators weakened, including falling prices and contract activity, lengthening days on market – and expanding inventory.
+- During February, Brooklyn saw mixed market indicators – including rising price statistics and lower contract activity, but also level days on market and declining inventory.

 - Median price rose 18%, driven by fewer contracts below $1M in February 2019.